Winding of simple walks on the square lattice: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Kilian Raschel, Alin Bostan and Ga\"etan Borot for their suggestions on how to prove Corollary \ref{thm:gessel}, and Thomas Prellberg for suggesting to extend Theorem \ref{thm:hypsecant} to absorbing boundary conditions.
-The author acknowledges support from the Fondation Math\'ematiques Jacques Hadamard.
-This work was initiated while the author was at the Niels Bohr Institute, University of Copenhagen, and was supported by ERC-Advance grant 291092, “Exploring the Quantum Universe” (EQU).
+The author is indebted to an anonymous referee for numerous corrections and suggestions to improve the exposition.
+This work was supported by a public grant as part of the Investissement d’avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, as well as ERC-Advanced grant 291092, “Exploring the Quantum Universe” (EQU).
+Part of this work was done while the author was at the Niels Bohr Institute, University of Copenhagen and Institut de Physique Théorique, CEA, Université Paris-Saclay.